AIAtrium/mcp-assistant/README.md

-# Daily Briefing MCP Agent
+# MCP Agent

-This will generate a daily briefing from a sources.
+This is an AI assistant that runs using MCP.

+## How to install before running
+You must install MCP servers in order to use this application.
 You do not need to install them all, the code will run without them all installed but their tools will not be accessible.
-The instructions for all of them are below.
+The instructions for all of them are below:

-## How to install before running

 1. create a python venv then `pip install -r requirements.txt`
 2. You need to `git  clone` the following repos and run `npm install` in all the project roots